Low T Center Comments on Pending AndroGel Lawsuits Regarding Safety of Testosterone Replacement

 Testosterone replacement therapy is the practice of replacing the body’s hormone deficits with a medically normal level of testosterone.
 Generally, there are two types of therapeutic alternatives.
 The most established form of treatment is injection therapy.
 However, gels and topical treatments (like AndroGel) have come into vogue in the past couple of years.
 Recently the FDA announced that it was investigating gels and topicals after a study linked their use to increased incidence of heart attacks.

-Low testosterone levels can lead to fatigue, inability to concentrate, as well as other symptoms.
-“This is not normal aging,” says Reilly, who is trained in age management medicine, and is himself a testosterone replacement patient.
-“Our patients range in age from their mid-thirties to late fifties.
-Before they received treatment, they were suffering, Now, many lead normal lives.”
+Low testosterone levels can lead to fatigue, inability to concentrate, and other symptoms.
+“This is not normal aging,” says Dr. Reilly, who is himself a testosterone replacement patient.
+“Our patients range in age from their mid-30s to late 50s.
+Before they received treatment, they were suffering.
+Now, many lead normal lives.”

-The AndroGel lawsuits, filed in US District Court in Illinois, each allege that a particular patient was prescribed AndroGel, when the patient did not have clinically low levels of testosterone.
+The AndroGel lawsuits, filed in US District Court in Illinois, allege that a particular patient was prescribed AndroGel when the patient did not have clinically low levels of testosterone.
 The lawsuits allege a causal connection between the improper use of AndroGel and heart attacks or strokes suffered by the patient.
 Rather than sue the prescribing physician, the plaintiffs in the lawsuits have sued the manufacturer of AndroGel.
-They cite a recent study which attempts to correlate high testosterone levels with heart conditions.
+They cite a recent study that attempts to correlate high testosterone levels with heart conditions.

 Gallagher v.
 AbbVie, Inc., et. al.